 Item Numbers 1.a. - 8.b.
 This section must contain the signature of the person who completed your affidavit, if other than you, the sponsor.
 If the same individual acted as your interpreter and your preparer, that person should complete both Part 9. and Part 10.
 If the person who completed this affidavit is associated with a business or organization, that person should complete the business or organization name and address information.
 Anyone who helped you complete this affidavit MUST sign and date the affidavit.
 A stamped or typewritten name in place of a signature is not acceptable.
-If the person who helped you prepare your affidavit is an attorney or accredited representative, and his or her representation extends beyond preparation of this affidavit, he or she may be obliged to also submit a completed Form G-28, Notice of Entry of Appearance as Attorney In Matters Outside the Geographical Confines of the United States, along with your affidavit.
+If the person who helped you prepare your affidavit is an attorney or accredited representative, and his or her representation extends beyond preparation of this affidavit, he or she may be obliged to also submit a completed Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative or G-28I, Notice of Entry of Appearance as Attorney In Matters Outside the Geographical Confines of the United States, along with your affidavit.